-VANESSA REDGRAVE: The United Nations Relief Agency that was set up with the specific task of supporting and protecting the Palestinians in civil life.
-Again as we saw, if you cut off funds that are the legitimate funds due to a people, then the poverty is so horrendous that it is going to explode.
+VANESSA REDGRAVE: United Nations Relief Works Agency that was set up with the specific task of supporting and protecting the Palestinians in civil life.
+But again, as we saw, you know, if you cut off funds that are the legitimate funds due to a people, then the poverty is so horrendous that it’s going to explode.

-CARLO NERO: And not just the funds, but the access to natural resources, you know, because, I mean, I think that—
+CARLO NERO: And not just the funds, I mean, the access to natural resources, you know, because, I mean, I think that—

-AMY GOODMAN: Finally you have done this film, Wake Up World: A Tribute to UNICEF, where you interview, among others, your son-in-law, also a U.N. goodwill ambassador, Liam Neeson, Angelique Kadjo, the musician.
-Dissent Projects, the two of you doing this together, mother and son?
+AMY GOODMAN: Finally, you’ve done this film, Wake Up World: A Tribute to UNICEF, where you interview, among others, your son-in-law, also a U.N. goodwill ambassador, Liam Neeson, Angelique Kidjo, the musician.
+Dissent Projects, you are, the two of you, doing this together, mother and son?

 CARLO NERO: Yes.
-It is a company we set up basically with—our mandate is to make documentary films, and feature films, possibly of a humanitarian nature, human rights, economic, social justice nature.
+It’s a company we set up, basically, with—our mandate, if you will, is to make films, documentary films, feature films, possibly, of a humanitarian nature, human rights, economic, social justice nature.

 AMY GOODMAN: We have to leave it there.
 We will link on the website how people can get a hold of these films to show at community centers and theaters, on TV, Wake Up World: A Tribute to UNICEF.
 The film The Fever airs tonight on HBO at 9:30 Eastern Standard Time.
 Our guests have been Vanessa Redgrave, as well as Carlo Nero.
 Carlo Nero directed Vanessa Redgrave, stars in The Fever.